-On Thursday February 2, 2012 we are hosting a lecture with fashion historian John A. Tiffany who will discuss his book, Eleanor Lambert: Still Here (Pointed Leaf Press, c2011).
+On Thursday February 2, 2012 we are hosted a lecture with fashion historian John A. Tiffany who discussed his book, Eleanor Lambert: Still Here (Pointed Leaf Press, c2011).
 Eleanor Lambert, a publicist, changed fashion history and put America on the map in a world dominated by European designers.

 If you love fashion and you are not familiar with Eleanor Lambert, you should be.
 She revolutionized the American fashion industry and championed it as an art form.
 She arrived in New York in 1925, started out designing book covers for Franklin Spear, but found she had a talent in the realm of publicity.
 So she followed her instinct and became a publicist for major artists, such as Salvador Dali, Isamu Noguchi, and Jackson Pollock.
 During this time she created the Art Dealers Association of America and the Parke-Bernet Galleries auction house (Sotheby’s acquired Parke-Bernet in 1964), as well as helping to establish the New York Museum of Modern Art and the Whitney Museum of American Art.

 In 1932 Miss Lambert became the first fashion publicist when she represented the fashion designer Annette Simpson.
 Back then, there were very few American couturiers who produced original designs and there was little recognition of the names of American designers by fashion editors.
 By and large, American fashion was based on the styles that came from the Paris runways.
 In the April 15, 1933 issue of Vogue magazine, in the article “New York Couture,” the author writes:

 “Will the American designers come into their own?
 Will we place a moral ban on French ideas and develop a new national style?”

 Department stores such as Bergdorf Goodman and Saks-Fifth Avenue employed designers who made originals but these were still interpretations of Paris styles and carried the store labels.